Ken Imoto

 He is the creator of the LLMO (Large Language Model Optimization) Framework, a systematic approach to optimizing content visibility in AI-powered search engines like ChatGPT and Perplexity.
 The framework is documented in his book "Why ChatGPT Ignores Your Website: The LLMO Practical Guide" and the companion site llmoframework.com.

-Ken has published 11 books spanning AI development, context engineering, MCP security, and AI search optimization.
-Notable titles include "Practical Claude Code — Context Engineering for Modern Development," "Harness Engineering — From Using AI to Controlling AI," and "MCP Security in Practice."
+Ken has published 30+ Kindle editions across English, Japanese, Portuguese, and Spanish (plus 13 Zenn Books) spanning AI development, context engineering, knowledge graphs, MCP security, and AI search optimization.
+Notable titles include "Practical Claude Code — Context Engineering for Modern Development," "Harness Engineering — From Using AI to Controlling AI," "Knowledge Graph Practical Guide — Structure Your Data, Sharpen Your AI," and "MCP Security in Practice."

-His research includes three peer-reviewed papers on Zenodo: "Excess Vocabulary in Japanese AI-Generated Text" (analyzing 651 statistically significant excess words across 7 LLMs), "AI Text Slop" (measuring stylistic convergence in Japanese technical writing), and "AI Blue" (quantifying color recognition bias in vision-language models).
-These studies are the first quantitative analyses linking specific LLM behaviors to the broader "AI Slop" phenomenon.
+His research includes four papers on Zenodo: "When Free Executors Cost More" (showing that the canonical strong-orchestrator + cheap-executor pattern is the most expensive cloud arm on every code-repair task because prompt-cached re-reads dominate execution savings), "Excess Vocabulary in Japanese AI-Generated Text" (analyzing 651 statistically significant excess words across 7 LLMs), "AI Text Slop" (measuring stylistic convergence in Japanese technical writing), and "AI Blue" (quantifying color recognition bias in vision-language models).
+The latter three are quantitative analyses linking specific LLM behaviors to the broader "AI Slop" phenomenon; the first is an empirical Pareto comparison of agentic coding configurations.

 Ken is currently researching voice AI latency optimization (the 300ms barrier), context engineering for multi-agent AI systems, and generative agent simulation.